leadedge/ofSpoutDemo/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;images\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;shaders

-Open "ofSpoutDemo.sln" with Visual Studio 2022 and set to "Release"\
+Open "ofSpoutDemo.sln" with Visual Studio 2022 and set to "Release".

-The first time you use Openframeworks you have to compile the library\
+The first time you use Openframeworks you have to compile the library.\
 RH click on "openframeworksLib" - Build\
 &nbsp;&nbsp;&nbsp;&nbsp;when it is compiled :\
 RH click on "ofSpoutDemo" - Build\
-&nbsp;&nbsp;&nbsp;&nbsp;ofSpoutDemo.exe will be in the "bin" folder\
+&nbsp;&nbsp;&nbsp;&nbsp;ofSpoutDemo.exe will be in the "bin" folder.\
 Rename it as required.
 For example : ofSpoutSender.exe or ofSpoutReceiver.exe

 ### Build options :